hashicorp/serf/website/source/intro/getting-started/agent.html.markdown

 This command, along with many others, communicates with a running Serf agent via an internal RPC protocol.
 When starting the Serf agent, you may have noticed that it tells you the "RPC addr".
-This is the address that commands such as `serf members` use the communicate with the agent.
+This is the address that commands such as `serf members` use to communicate with the agent.

 By default, RPC listens only on loopback, so it is inaccessible outside of your machine for security reasons.